 So you don’t listen to anybody.
 And when you don’t listen to anybody, your team can’t adopt any new methodology or any new technology.
 You just stay stagnant.

 The solution: You have to stay humble.
 You’ve got to keep your ego in check.
 It’s not only essential for your own personal growth, but it’s also essential for the success of your team, and your business.
-Because as Willink went on to explain, a lack of humility is a weakness that your competitors will be able to take advantage of:
+Because as Jocko said, a lack of humility is a weakness that your competitors will be able to take advantage of:

 The other thing that happens if you’re not humble is you don’t respect your enemy.
 You don’t respect your competitors.
 And when you don’t respect your competitor, guess what happens?
 You start cutting corners.
 You stop preparing as much.
 You don’t train as hard.
 And when you don’t train and you don’t prepare and you cut corners, guess what happens?
 You get caught.